 Adding Basil to Tomato Dishes

-When my family makes summer pizza, we slather fresh basil leaves onto the crust, and them put sliced tomatoes on top.
-In winter, we mix pesto with the tomato sauce before spreading it.
+When my family makes summer pizza, we slather fresh basil leaves onto the crust, then put sliced tomatoes on top.
+In winter, we mix pesto with tomato sauce before spreading it.

 Making Pesto Sauce

 There are many recipes for pesto.
 Choose the one you like best or create your own.
 The basic ingredients are basil, garlic, nuts/seeds, oil, and sharp dry cheese, with small amounts of lemon juice and salt.